troy-skim/game-development-exercise/README.md

 The following is an example only.
 You are hereby **forbidden** from making the game asteroids for your own assignment.
 Pick a game of _your_ choosing.

-- You would create a class called something like `PlayAsteroids`, where you include the main logic of the game and where you instantiate all the other objects needed to play the game.
+- You would create a class called something like `Game`, where you include the main logic of the game and where you instantiate all the other objects needed to play the game.

   - this class would inherit from `PApplet`, a class provided in the Processing framework's `core.jar` file
   - this class would override PApplet's `settings()`, `setup()`, and `draw()` methods